Dragon Ball Super: Universe 6 Saga

+Zamasu Saga

-Goku meets and befriends Lord Zenō, the Omni-King of all universes, and promises to bring him a friend.
-Later, Future Trunks reappears, with news of an enemy who resembles Goku, known as Goku Black.
-They discover that Goku Black is Zamasu, a Supreme Kai apprentice from Universe Ten, who used the Super Dragon Balls to steal Goku's body from a different timeline, as part of his plan to wipe out every mortal.
-Ultimately, Zamasu and the future timeline are erased from existence by Future Zenō, who accompanies Goku back to the present, where he becomes Present Zenō's friend.
-Future Trunks leaves for an alternate timeline.
+Future Trunks returns with news of a powerful enemy with a dark and terrifying aura who resembles Goku, known as Goku Black who has killed almost everyone in Future Trunks' timeline.
+They discover that Goku Black's true identity is Zamasu, a Kaioshin apprentice from Universe 10 of an alternate timeline.
+Zamasu had used the Super Dragon Balls to steal Goku's body from a different timeline and used the time ring to travel to Future Trunks' timeline to ally himself with Future Zamasu, as part of his plan to wipe out every mortal being.
+Ultimately, Fused Zamasu (the union between Black and Future Zamasu) and the future timeline are erased from existence by Future Zeno, who accompanies Goku back to the present, where he becomes Present Zeno's friend.
+Future Trunks and Future Mai leave for an new alternate timeline.

+Universe Survival Saga

-Later, both Zenōs hold the Tournament of Power, where teams of fighters from eight of the twelve universes battle, with defeated universes being erased.
-Goku, his friends, Android 17, and a temporarily revived Frieza join the tournament.
-They battle formidable warriors, such as Universe Eleven's Jiren.
-Goku attains a new form known as Ultra Instinct, allowing him to fight unconsciously.
+Both Zenos hold the Tournament of Power, where teams of ten fighters from eight of the twelve universes will battle, with defeated universes being erased from existence.
+Goku, Vegeta, Gohan, Piccolo, Krillin, Android 18, Tien Shinhan, and Master Roshi are joined by Android 17 and a temporarily revived Frieza.
+They battle formidable warriors, such as Universe 11's Jiren.
+Goku attains a legendary god transformation known as Ultra Instinct -Sign-, allowing him to fight unconsciously and with very precise moves while reaching Mastered Ultra Instinct.
 The tournament ends with Goku and Frieza eliminating Jiren along with themselves, leaving Android 17 as the winner for Universe 7.
 He is awarded one wish from the Super Dragon Balls, and restores the erased universes.
-Frieza is permanently revived.
+As a reward for helping in the tournament, Frieza is permanently revived by Whis.

-Frieza and his rebuilt army seek the Dragon Balls.
-During his search, Frieza meets two exiled Saiyan survivors, Broly and his father Paragus, the latter of whom wants revenge on Vegeta for his father exiling Broly before the Saiyan homeworld's destruction.
-Broly overpowers both Goku and Vegeta, until they fuse into "Gogeta".
-However, before Gogeta can kill Broly, he is saved by Frieza's henchmen Cheelai and Lemo.
-Frieza flees Earth, vowing revenge.
+Galactic Patrol Prisoner Saga

-Goku and Vegeta are asked by the Galactic Patrol to recapture the fugitive Moro.
-In New Namek, Moro defeats them and uses the Namekians' Dragon Balls to restore his abilities and release all criminals in the Patrol's custody.
-Moro and the convicts rampage while Goku and Vegeta prepare for a rematch.
-Goku learns to use Ultra Instinct at will, while Vegeta heads to Planet Yardrat.
-Moro leads his army to Earth, and Goku's allies make a stand until Goku and Vegeta arrive and overpower him.
-In desperation, Moro fuses with the Earth, threatening to self-destruct.
-After absorbing energy fused by Vegeta's new powers, Goku slays Moro, saving the Earth.
+Following the events of the film Dragon Ball Super: Broly (2018), Goku and Vegeta are asked by the Galactic Patrol to recapture a fugitive named Moro, an evil magician who can siphon and manipulate ki from any source, including planets.
+Goku and Vegeta are unsuccessful and are rescued.
+On New Namek, Moro defeats them and uses the Namekians' Dragon Balls to restore his full power and release all criminals in the Galactic Patrol's custody.
+Moro and the convicts rampage across the galaxy while Goku and Vegeta train for a rematch, which Moro anticipates.
+Training with Merus, a galactic patrol agent who is an Angel apprentice, Goku learns to use Ultra Instinct -Sign- and Mastered Ultra Instinct at will, while Vegeta heads to Planet Yardrat to train and learn the teletrasportation technique.
+Moro and his army head to Earth, and Goku's allies make a stand until Goku and Vegeta arrive.
+Nearing defeat, Moro fuses with the Earth, threatening to self-destruct and destroy the galaxy.
+After absorbing energy fused by Vegeta's new powers, Goku slays Moro, saving Earth.